EC528-Fall-2024/github-bot-kata-ci/README.md

----

 ## Project Description Template

-*The purpose of this Project Description is to present the ideas proposed and decisions made during the preliminary envisioning and inception phase of the project.
+The purpose of this Project Description is to present the ideas proposed and decisions made during the preliminary envisioning and inception phase of the project.
 The goal is to analyze an initial concept proposal at a strategic level of detail and attain/compose an agreement between the project team members and the project customer (mentors and instructors) on the desired solution and overall project direction.*

-*This template proposal contains a number of sections, which you can edit/modify/add/delete/organize as you like.
+This template proposal contains a number of sections, which you can edit/modify/add/delete/organize as you like.
 Some key sections we’d like to have in the proposal are:*

-- *Vision: An executive summary of the vision, goals, users, and general scope of the intended project.*
+- Vision: An executive summary of the vision, goals, users, and general scope of the intended project.*
-- *Solution Concept: the approach the project team will take to meet the business needs.
+- Solution Concept: the approach the project team will take to meet the business needs.
 This section also provides an overview of the architectural and technical designs made for implementing the project.*
-- *Scope: the boundary of the solution defined by itemizing the intended features and functions in detail, determining what is out of scope, a release strategy and possibly the criteria by which the solution will be accepted by users and operations.*
+- Scope: the boundary of the solution defined by itemizing the intended features and functions in detail, determining what is out of scope, a release strategy and possibly the criteria by which the solution will be accepted by users and operations.*

-*Project Proposal can be used during the follow-up analysis and design meetings to give context to efforts of more detailed technical specifications and plans.
+Project Proposal can be used during the follow-up analysis and design meetings to give context to efforts of more detailed technical specifications and plans.
 It provides a clear direction for the project team; outlines project goals, priorities, and constraints; and sets expectations.*